io-gui/io-gui.github.io/docs/getting-started.md

 ## About Io

 Io is a UI framework for computer graphics applications on the web.
 It supports virtual DOM, reactive rendering and data binding.
-It comes with a collection of UI elements for basic interactions, menus, layout and presentation.
+It comes with a collection of UI elements for interactions, menus, layout and presentation.

-For a quick start, read this document, then check out included [collection of elements](#doc=elements-core#ioitem) and the [source code](https://github.com/io-gui/io/).
+For quick start, read this document, then check out included [collection of elements](#doc=elements-core#IoItem) and the the <a href="https://github.com/io-gui/io/" target="_blank">source code</a>.

 **Core UI library**

-The core library includes the most basic classes for buliding custom elements with minimal boilerplate.
+The core library includes the most basic classes such as [IoElement](#doc=core-classes#IoElement) for buliding custom elements with minimal boilerplate.
 It also provides data binding, reactive functions and event-based data synchronization.

 **Design System**

-Io design system includes a [collection of UI elements](#doc=elements-core#ioitem) that range from simple input fields, to [menu systems](#doc=elements-menus#io-menu-item) and [responsive layouts](#doc=elements-layout#io-collapsable).
+Io design system includes a [collection of UI elements](#doc=elements-core#IoItem) that range from simple input fields, to [menu systems](#doc=elements-menus#IoMenuItem) and [responsive layouts](#doc=elements-layout#IoCollapsable).

 ## Usage